nikoheikkila/nikoheikkila.fi/README.md

 ## 🤖 Run tests

-Project is packaged with ESLint code style tests, AVA unit tests, Cypress automated tests, and Pa11y accessibility tests.
+Project is packaged with Prettier formatter, AVA unit tests, Playwright automated tests, and Pa11y accessibility tests.
 They can be ran respectively like so:

 ```sh
 yarn lint